ARK-Builders/website/content/apps/shelf.md

 platform = "linux"
 +++

-Use any browser you want — with **ARK Shelf** your bookmarks are always in your own place.
-Save links into it and find them easily later.
-This app is distributed for both Android and Linux platforms.
-Just sync your folder between phone and laptop and surf the web using any of your devices.
+With **ARK Shelf**, your bookmarks are always at your fingertips, irrespective of the browser you use.
+Save links into it and retrieve them effortlessly later.
+This application is available for both Android and Linux platforms.
+Simply synchronize your folder between your phone and laptop, and enjoy browsing the web on any of your devices.